- 1 Advantage Creation and Classification

 With the nearly infinite variety of characters and their capabilities that can be brought to MCM, it can be difficult and confusing to both break up their narrative toolkits into an easily readable and consistent format, and just as difficult to figure out where to draw the line on when various skills, powers, and items cease to really be related to one another.
 Rather than leaving this to a selective process where our staff are forced to debate over and approve each individual player character on an inconsistent, subjective, and potentially biased basis, we’ve boiled down the vast majority of Advantages that we see applied for on MCM into a number of categories that any and all players have full access to, within the objective standards of the rules.
 These categories are intentionally very broad in what can go inside them, and very concise in what their actual function amounts to in roleplay.
 This is both to make it easier for a player to figure out how their character’s Advantage space works, and easier for a fellow player on the MUSH to read through a character’s Advantage and understand what it is they do, without staff being forced to heavily dictate the writing style of each individual player.

 Essentially, each Advantage Slot is comprised of one to three Points, gathered together by a common conceptual thread, and put under a single thematic header.
 Each of its Points is made up of two parts: a designation selected from the following list, and an associated “trapping” written by the player.
 The designated Points found on the list are quite literally “the point of having the Advantage”, and are universally accepted.
 The trappings of an Advantage are the general details of how the Advantage uniquely achieves that point, and contain the descriptive and mechanical details of the Advantage, as well as whatever fluff and minutiae the player would like to include with a certain level of brevity.
 Trappings should use concise language and be free of theme-specific jargon, or else briefly explain the terms where that isn’t possible.
-Under 240 characters per Point is ideal.
+Under 240 characters per Point is what we consider a "firm" limit, which should only be exceeded when evidently necessary.
 Unless the Point itself is very complicated, frequently or egregiously exceeding this guide might result in an application being sent back to be streamlined.
 For each Point on the list, we’ve included examples of what kinds of tools and abilities might find themselves within each category, and any details of what a player should or must include in its trapping in addition to its general description, if there are any.

 You’ll see that some Advantages have a category descriptor in (parentheses), in which case the Advantage is broad enough that it is limited to a single categorical descriptor per-Advantage (for instance, the Advantage Point “Resistance” has to choose a thing to be resistant to each time that it is taken, otherwise the character could technically be resistant to everything).
 You’ll also see that some Advantages possess a Standalone or Consent notation.
 These are explained afterwards.
 The Required Text field outlines the bare minimum of things staff needs to see explained before an Advantage can be approved.
 An entry of “None” doesn’t mean the Advantage doesn’t need to be explained at all, but that it is relatively self-explanatory or its particulars don’t matter as much, so please still include a trapping.
 A Minor, Significant or Defining note indicate that the Point should always occupy that tier of Advantage Slot.
 Italicised designations indicate an Advantage stub: something that exists on the table solely for convenience or explanation.